clovaai/wsolevaluation/README.md

 <img src="main_table.png" width="100%" height="100%"></img>

-__Re-evaluating WSOL.__ How much have WSOL methods improved upon the vanilla CAM model? `test` split results are shown, relative to the vanilla CAM performance.
+__Evaluation of WSOL methods.__ How much have WSOL methods improved upon the vanilla CAM model? `MaxBoxAccV2` and `PxAP` performances over the `test` split are shown, relative to the vanilla CAM performance.
+We recommend the `MaxBoxAccV2` over the original box metric `MaxBoxAcc` used in the CVPR version.
+For details, see the [latest arXiv version](https://arxiv.org/abs/2001.07437).
 Hyperparameters have been optimized over the identical `train-fullsup` split for all WSOL methods and the FSL baseline: (10,5,5) full supervision/class for (ImageNet,CUB,OpenImages).
 Note that we evaluate the last checkpoint of each